 Featured Route For Tonka Tower

-This tower requires a fairly short hike and an adventurous climber, or two.Climbed at 5.8 A0 or 5.11.While climbing the bottom section for my second time, I inadvertently knocked a seemingly "OK" piece of rock off the wall - it was huge.
+This tower requires a fairly short hike and an adventurous climber, or two.Climbed at 5.8 A0 or 5.11.The second time I ascended this route, I inadvertently knocked a seemingly "OK" piece of rock off the wall - it was huge.
 Don't know what the current choss factor is like, but be careful.This route is fun and often windy.
-Fresh snow can make topping out the final moves a little scary, so avoid that situation of possible, but I guess that goes for many routes!The climbing is fairly ...[more]
+Fresh snow can make topping out the final moves a little scary, so avoid that situation of possible, but I guess that goes for many routes!The climbing is fairly easy (at A0) an...[more]
 Browse More Classics in UT